 Myth 3.
 Tests Aren’t Much Predictive

-Reality – On the name of pre-hire assessment tests, today a wide range of tests are performed by HR people.
+Reality – In the name of pre-hire assessment tests, today a wide range of tests are performed by HR people.
 But, all the tests can’t provide the same values.
-Thus, when you are implementing a pre-employment test, then make sure that it is valid to predict the accurate results.
+Thus, when you are implementing a pre-employment test, then make sure that it is valid to predict accurate results.
 The validation is the main element of the successful recruitment process – it gives the assessment test value.

 It will also throw light on the topic of how certain tests will predict the results.
-For instance, cognitive tests are considered as one of the most predictive types of tests.
+For instance, cognitive tests are considered one of the most predictive types of tests.
 They can provide a comprehensive prediction as compared to the traditional hiring process like interviews and resumes.
 Thus, when you are looking for tangible results in your hiring process, then using the equally predictive pre-assessment test is an ideal path.

 Myth 4.
 Aspirants Can Fake Through Test

 Reality – It has always been a problem with the self-assessment tests like biodata that candidates can easily fake them or can put the wrong information in them.
 Moreover, in the interviews, candidates tend to show their best behavior and try to impress recruiters.
-Candidates work very hard towards presenting them in a positive light.
+Candidates work very hard towards presenting themselves in a positive light.
 However, some recruiters are hesitant to use pre-employment tests because they think that candidates can fake them as well.

 But, it is impossible to fake in the tests because skills are tested in real-time.
-Specially faking in written or practical skill test is next to impossible.
-So, cheating and faking are not an option in the pre-employment test that means you can easily identify the raw talent without any fake positive coating.
+Specially faking in written or practical skill tests is next to impossible.
+So, cheating and faking is not an option in the pre-employment test that means you can easily identify the raw talent without any fake positive coating.
 On the top, pre-employment test conducting tools like Xobin present that operates on an automated proctoring system to remove any chances of cheating in the test, thus testing is void from any sort of fakeness.